Shoulder Bursitis

 - Fever

-These symptoms can come on in any order, though the typical presentation of shoulder bursitis is of pain, swelling, tenderness, and difficulty moving your shoulder.
-This is especially indicative of bursitis if you have recently had a fall or suffer from shoulder impingement.
+These symptoms can come on in any order.
+Shoulder bursitis usually presents with pain, swelling, tenderness, and difficulty moving your shoulder.
+This is especially likely to be bursitis if you have had a fall or suffer from shoulder impingement.

-Those with shoulder bursitis can also have trouble sleeping – rolling over the injured shoulder might put pressure on the inflamed bursa, escalating the pain when sleeping.
+Those with shoulder bursitis can also have trouble sleeping.
+Rolling onto your shoulder might put pressure on the inflamed bursa, worsening pain.

 Book a Consultation with Dr. Pamela Mehta, MD